30 min read

 Most unions in Australia are registered under the FWRO Act.
 However, some unions operating in New South Wales, Queensland, Western Australia, South Australia and Tasmania are registered under legislation operating in those states.

-Important: In this chapter, references to unions refer to unions that are registered under the FWRO Act.
+Important: This chapter covers unions that are registered under the FWRO Act.

 Tip: Click here to view the Fair Work Commission's list of organisations registered under the FWRO Act.